 I have loved taking part in a soundscape commission for the Hall for Cornwall’s opening, with luck in 2021.
-Six composers were asked to write a choral piece for two singers and my theme was totally perfect for me – a spy love story!
+Six composers were asked to write a choral piece for two singers and I loved my theme – a spy love story!
 I had to write a score and also create recording as a guide for the singers.
 Being someone who loves creating beautiful recordings, I had lots of fun with both parts.
 There is something incredibly fulfilling about classical notation and this universal language for music.
 I have created so many notations over the last decade, depending on who I am working with and how we both ‘see’ music but engaging with an age-old language brings another kind of connection.

 I decided to use a waltz rhythm, become I find that although a waltz can be quite swaying, when it’s fast there is something a bit obsessive sounding about.
 I explored a Russian kind of melody as I associate spy stories to the Cold War or James Bond!.
 But I also wanted to add something edgy and contemporary so there is a Laurie Anderson inspired section too where the voices sound almost like part of a machine.
 I can’t share it yet but look forward to when it is performed in public.